What Not To Do In Ireland: Avoid These Tourists Mistakes in Ireland

 Overschedule Yourself

-My first trip to Ireland I booked a day tour or made sightseeing plans every day which meant I missed out on the spontaneous moments with new friends.
+My first time in Ireland I booked a day tour or made sightseeing plans every day which meant I missed out on the spontaneous moments with new friends.
 I was so focused on seeing all of the beautiful places in Ireland that I didn’t take the chance to just soak it all in.
 I had amazing Airbnb hosts in Galway who I missed out getting to know better and even left towns I loved for towns I didn’t mesh with that well just to stick to my schedule.
-This trip is yours, leave space to adjust the itinerary and seek out experiences that will fill you up.
-Let the rest go, you will likely want to come back to Ireland anyway.

 Me in a cafe in Galway looking out of a window